What does a Purpose-Driven Company Look Like?

 To provide greater value to corporate donors, United Way partnered with Salesforce.org to create Philanthropy Cloud.
 The online global platform connects employees with one another and the causes they care about most, since the platform enables them to give and to find, organize, and track volunteering opportunities that align with their interests.
 Corporate partners can connect with their employees, collaborate with other purpose-driven companies, and gain a greater view into the ways their philanthropy is impacting local communities.
 By connecting companies and employees with causes around the world, United Way is embodying its purpose to advance the common good by mobilizing the caring power of communities.

-To evolve your approach to giving, learn more about Salesforce.org Philanthropy Cloud in this data sheet.
+To evolve your approach to giving, learn more about Salesforce.org Philanthropy Cloud

-Purpose Driven Companies Take a Stand
+Purpose-Driven Companies Take a Stand

 Purpose-driven companies come in all shapes and sizes and can be found in industries all over the world.
 The one thing they have in common is a clear understanding of what they stand for, and a willingness to take a stand in ways that create long-term value for their company and all the people they serve.
 It’s no longer a question of if an organization should lead with purpose, it’s about how.